antler-hat/devolume/README.md

    ./build.sh
    ```

-3. The application will be installed to `~/Applications/DeVolume.app`
+3. The application will be installed to `~/Applications/Ejector.app`

 ## Usage

-1. Launch DeVolume from your Applications folder
+1. Launch Ejector from your Applications folder
 2. Select an external volume from the list
 3. View the processes that are using the volume
 4. Select the processes you want to terminate